ADMINISTRATION & STAFF

 • Music and Entertainment Studies (CAM)

-A compelling arts advocate, Mark has delivered recent talks at Curtis, Yale, Cornell, The Civic Orchestra of Chicago, Eastman Leadership Academy, American College in Greece, and American University in Cairo (Egypt) – where he was named Distinguished Visiting Researcher.
-He has served on The Quincy Jones Musiq Consortium and is President of the College Music Society.
+A compelling arts advocate, Mark has delivered recent talks at Juilliard, Curtis, Yale, Cornell, The Civic Orchestra of Chicago, Eastman Leadership Academy, American College in Greece, and American University in Cairo (Egypt) – where he was named Distinguished Visiting Researcher.
+Mark has served on The Quincy Jones Musiq Consortium, as President of the College Music Society (2021-2023), was the founding Director of the 21st Century Musician Initiative (Yo-Yo Ma, Board Chair), and was named to The National Academy of Television Arts & Sciences (Class of 2024) and The Recording Arts Academy (Class of 2023).

-Mark is most inspired when helping artists make a difference in the world and when helping people who want to make a difference in the world become more creative.
+Inspired when helping artists make a difference in the world and when helping people who want to make a difference become more creative, Mark has developed curriculum and taught courses and workshops on the creative process in the United States, Europe, the Middle East, and Asia.

 Areas of Expertise